-Why has the Board developed transitional arrangements for the new ESM registration standard?
+Why has the Board developed transitional arrangements for the new endorsement for scheduled medicines registration standard?

-The Board has developed transitional arrangements to ensure a smooth transition to the new ESM registration standard and to ensure that practitioners who are already working towards an endorsement for scheduled medicines under Pathway 2 of the current ESM registration standard are not unduly disadvantaged.
+The Board has developed transitional arrangements to ensure a smooth transition to the new Registration standard: Endorsement for scheduled medicines and to ensure that practitioners who were already working towards an endorsement for scheduled medicines under Pathway 2 of the previous endorsement for scheduled medicines registration standard are not unduly disadvantaged.